"Oluwo of Iwo chased me when I visited him": Ooni of Ife opens up in video

-Oluwo of Iwo: Ooni of Ife Narrates Incident That Respired When He Visited Colleague
+Oluwo of Iwo: Ooni of Ife Narrates Incident That Transpired When He Visited Colleague

 - Oba Enitan Ogunwusi, the Ooni of Ife, shared details of what happened when he tried to visit the Oluwo of Iwo, Oba Abdulrasheed Akanbi, in his palace

-- Ooni of Ife claimed that he was chased out like a kid when he visited the Oluwo of Iwo in a viral video
+- In a viral video, the Ooni of Ife claimed that he was chased out like a kid when he visited the Oluwo

-- Following that, he revealed the deduction he had made since the incident, which caught the interest of many online
+- He went on to shared his deductions from the incident, which quickly caught the attention of many online

-Ooni of Ife, Oba Enitan Ogunwusi, revealed a dramatic meeting during a recent visit to the palace of the Oluwo of Iwo, Oba Abdulrasheed Akanbi.
+Ooni of Ife, Oba Enitan Ogunwusi, has recounted a dramatic experience during a recent visit to the palace of the Oluwo of Iwo, Oba Abdulrasheed Akanbi.

-In a video that has gone viral and enthralled audiences across social media, Ogunwusi detailed how he was practically chased out of Oluwo's castle, leaving many stunned and disbelieving.
+In a video that has gone viral, Ogunwusi detailed how he was allegedly chased out of Oluwo's castle, leaving many stunned and disbelieving.

-While the Ooni of Ife kept a courteous demeanour throughout the video, avoiding addressing any quarrel and maintaining an air of respect for his fellow king, the details of his visit show a deeper split.
+While the Ooni of Ife maintained a courteous demeanour throughout the video, refraining from addressing any disputes and showing respect for his fellow king, the details of his visit reveal a deeper divide.

 Speaking, the Ooni of Ife said: